 Why not brain-storm some more effective classroom strategies with your fellow like-minded teachers?
 Doing so can help you find some more positive teaching tips that can skyrocket your progress, and make your teaching journey more fulfilling and satisfying

-You just need to be a little more loving and caring toward your students and the rest will fall into place on its own.
+As a teacher, you need to be a little more loving and caring to your students, and the rest will fall into place on its own.

-Nothing is more precious for a teacher than a past student hugging him with deep respect, whom he just ran into, at a place he wasn’t even expecting.
+Nothing is more precious for a teacher than a past student hugging him with profound respect – whom he just ran into – at a place neither of them was expecting.

 Take my word for it.